RikaIljina/PortfolioProject1/README.md

 ### Site purpose

-The purpose of the site is to allow visitors to find information on the organisers' seminar and to register.
+The purpose of the site is to allow visitors to find information on the organizers' seminar and to register.

 ### Site goal